digiexpress-io/digiexpress-parent/README.md

    mvn clean spring-boot:run
    ```

-#### 2. Frontend Applications (TypeScript)
+#### 3. Frontend Applications (TypeScript)

 There are two **TypeScript frontend** applications:

 ##### **Eveli-IDE**
 - Mikki refers to it as "front office, front desk".
 - Vahur refers to it as "task management".
 - This is the **worker interface** for managing tasks.
-This is the interface designed for workers or officials who oversee and manage tasks submitted by citizens.
-They can review, respond to, and make decisions on applications or requests submitted through the Gamut portal.
-The worker interface facilitates the decision-making process, approvals, and replies to the citizen tasks.
+It’s designed for officials to review, respond to, and make decisions on citizen-submitted applications via the Gamut portal.

 ##### **Gamut**
 - Mikki and Vahur call it the "portal".
-- This is the **citizen interface**.
-This is the interface for citizens to submit requests, applications, or tasks.
-Citizens interact with the Gamut portal to initiate processes, make inquiries, or provide necessary information, which is then reviewed and processed by the workers using the Eveli-IDE interface.
+- This is the **citizen interface** for submitting applications, requests, or tasks.
+Citizens use Gamut to initiate processes that are later handled in Eveli-IDE.

-To run any of these frontend applications:
+To run either of the frontend applications:

-- Node version used for installing and testing this was v22.5.1
+- Node version used for installing and testing this was `v22.5.1`.

 1. **Install the required dependencies**:
    ```bash